Ten (Pearl Jam album): Recording

 In subsequent years, band members have expressed dissatisfaction with the way the album's mixing turned out.
 In 2001, Ament said, "I'd love to remix Ten.
 Ed, for sure, would agree with me.
 It wouldn't be like changing performances; just pull some of the reverb off it."
 In 2002, Gossard said, "It was 'over-rocked', we were novices in the studio and spent too long recording, doing different takes, and killing the vibe and overdubbing tons of guitar.
 There's a lot of reverb on the record."
 In 2006, Vedder said, "I can listen to the early records [except] the first record...it's just the sound of the record.
 It was kind of mixed in a way that was...it was kind of produced."

+More recently Jeff Ament was quoted in The Seattle Times with a new perspective on the mixing “I probably hadn’t listened to that record in 25 years, unless there’s a song we haven’t played very much and we’re trying to go back.
+A song like ‘Deep’ or something.
+But it was cool.
+I listened to (mixer) Tim Palmer’s original mix of it and I really enjoyed what Tim did for that record.
+I think for a long time, I wanted us to be a more straight-ahead rock band.
+I felt like all of us wanted a more straight-ahead, drier sound.
+It reminded me of the reason that we decided to work with him in the first place.”

 According to Guitar World, Mike McCready's undisguised Stevie Ray Vaughan passion saw him bring Strats back into vogue.
 The guitarist described his playing on "Black" and "Even Flow" as an SRV “rip off”.
 Both guitarists used Marshall JCM800s for dirty tones and Fenders for clean parts.